• Skip to primary navigation

 ‘Audio-visual’ might sound like high-level vocabulary, but you would never refer to ‘video games’ in this way.

-It would have been better for this student to have used simpler words and phrases or just have copied the word.
+It would have been better for this student to have used simpler words and phrases or just copied the word.
 If you are not 100% sure about the grammar and meaning of the word, don’t try to force it.
-It is better to repeat the word, than force a synonym into your essay that is incorrect.
+Repeating the word is better than forcing an incorrect synonym into your essay.

 Example 3